JSX

 Differences with React

-JSX in Mithril has some subtle but important differences compared to React's JSX.
+JSX in Mithril.js has some subtle but important differences compared to JSX in React.

 Attribute and style property case conventions